 - Provide us with information we need for statistical purposes (all personal information is kept confidential): name, student ID number, classification, class for which you are doing the project.

 - Include in your email the specific things you would like the tutor to focus on in your document (see on-site consultations below).
 Be as specific as you can.

 - Allow 24 hours (during regular business days) for every 5 pages of text.

 - If you have a multi-section project (for instance, chapters in a thesis), send only one section at a time.

 If you are ready to send us your text, click here.

 The Typical Consultation

 On Site Consultations

 Clients coming into the ESU Writing Center fill out a form which tells the tutor something about the client and his/her writing project.
 The client and the tutor may briefly clarify the information on the form, but shortly, the session begins with the tutor addressing the concerns that the client has regarding his/her assignment.
 The tutor will direct the client's attention to a specific task the client can perform to improve the project, allow the client time to perform the task, and then check the task to evaluate improvement.
 This process can be repeated as necessary.
-The tutor will also give the client a number of suggestions for improvement which can be done at home (independently).
+The tutor will also give the client a number of suggestions for improvement which can be completed at independently.
 The client may return with revised versions of the project for subsequent meetings.

-Some of the things we often examine include the "larger" issues
+Some of the things we often examine include the "larger" issues:

 - approach to meeting requirements of the assignment